Archive for the 'Lese-Majeste' Category

 The obsession is confirmed : this man sees lese-majeste everywhere.
 A simple commercial problem ?
 Lese-majeste for sure.
 A dish served too cold in a restaurant ?
 Lese-majeste (waitresses, beware).

-But wait… here comes the best part, the morceau de choix, the gran finale (I feel really european tonight) :
+But wait… here comes the best part, the morceau de choix, the grand finale (I feel really european tonight) :

 He said he didn’t do this for fame, but to the protect the institution.
 Some in Thailand have referred to the institution and he couldn’t tolerate this as in England they have great respect for the monarchy.
 “I am surprised that in Thailand there are people who commit lese majeste.
 If someone did that in the UK they would be arrested and thrown in a mental asylum for sure,” said Mr. Khan.